vmware-tanzu/velero/design/cli-install-changes.md

         --restore-only                               run in a mode where only restores are allowed; backups, schedules, and garbage-collection are all disabled.
 DEPRECATED: this flag will be removed in v2.0.
 Use read-only backup storage locations instead.
         --restore-resource-priorities strings        desired order of resource restores; any resource not in the list will be restored alphabetically after the prioritized resources (default [namespaces,storageclasses,persistentvolumes,persistentvolumeclaims,secrets,configmaps,serviceaccounts,limitranges,pods,replicaset,customresourcedefinitions])
         --terminating-resource-timeout duration      how long to wait on persistent volumes and namespaces to terminate during a restore before timing out (default 10m0s)

+      restic                                        Configuration for restic operations.
+        --default-prune-frequency duration          how often 'restic prune' is run for restic repositories by default.
+Optional.
+        --pod-annotations mapStringString           annotations to add to the Velero and restic pods.
+Optional.
+Format is key1=value1,key2=value2
+        --pod-cpu-limit string                      CPU limit for restic pod.
+A value of "0" is treated as unbounded.
+Optional. (default "0")
+        --pod-cpu-request string                    CPU request for restic pod.
+A value of "0" is treated as unbounded.
+Optional. (default "0")
+        --pod-mem-limit string                      memory limit for restic pod.
+A value of "0" is treated as unbounded.
+Optional. (default "0")
+        --pod-mem-request string                    memory request for restic pod.
+A value of "0" is treated as unbounded.
+Optional. (default "0")
+        --deployment                                create restic deployment.
+Default is false.
+Optional.
+Other flags will only work if set to true.
+(NEW, was `velero install use-restic`)
+        --timeout duration                          how long backups/restores of pod volumes should be allowed to run before timing out (default 1h0m0s) repo
+          get                                         Get restic repositories
 ```

 2) `velero backup-location`